 Making your plans in advance of the time when something goes wrong ensures that you spare your family a stressful and complicated process of gaining control of your assets and gaining authority to make decisions.
 It ensures that there is no financial loss suffered because your assets are unmanaged for a period of time after you become incapacitated, and it protects your wealth in case your injury or illness necessitates costly nursing home care.
 It also allows you to be the final decision-maker when it comes to what extraordinary measures you do, and don’t, want to keep you alive.

-Talk with Thompson Law, Prof. L.L.C. today to make your plans, or to ensure your incapacity plan is updated and legally valid in case the worst occurs.
+Talk with Thompson Law, PLLC. today to make your plans, or to ensure your incapacity plan is updated and legally valid in case the worst occurs.

 What Should be Part of the Incapacity Planning Process?